 Most of the History and Geography curriculum will be covered through our thematic work.
 We focus on two major historical periods - Ancient Greece and World War 2 - in a variety of ways and from a range of political, social and cultural perspectives.
 We use a variety of research material and historical artefacts to investigate the past, learning about these time periods in a number of ways.
+In addition, we have a 'WW2 week' in which the children experience many aspects of wartime life in the UK, learning about air raids, diet and cooking and social issues prevalent at the time.
 The geography strand focuses on a study of North America in which we identify a number of features including human and physical characteristics and the distribution of natural resources; we then compare these to similar aspects of the UK.